-- Global mobile transaction market value is expected to reach $3.08 trillion by the year 2024.
+- The global mobile transaction market value is expected to reach $3.08 trillion by the year 2024.

 - Digital and mobile wallets form 29.3% of the total eCommerce transaction value in North America.

-- By the year 2023, 1.31 billion people will be using mobile payment applications.
+- By the year 2023, 1.31 billion people were expected to be using mobile payment applications.

 - 23% of consumers in the US prefer to pay with a mobile payment app.